xiyunqiao/irst3/README.md

 Hi, I am Yunqiao.
 I am now studying for phd in Harbin Institute of Technology, and I studied in Harbin Institute of Technology (Weihai) and Beijing Institute of Technology before.
-And I worked as an engineer in CETC and NAURA a few years ago.
+And I worked as an engineer in CETC and NAURA a few years ago, respectively.

 I feel pleased to discuss with you in infrared image imaging and procesing research and hoping that we can get progress together.